 Refinancing To A 15-Year Loan: The Pros And Cons

-Rates are still at historic lows, so now may be a good time to refinance your mortgage.
+Rates are still at historic lows, so now may be a good time to refinance your home loan.
 But should you refinance to a 15-year mortgage?
 Consider the pros and cons before deciding.

-Less interest paid: Since you’ll be paying your mortgage for half as long as you would with a 30-year mortgage.
+- Less interest paid: You’ll be paying your mortgage for half as long as you would with a 30-year mortgage.
 Because you aren’t paying interest for those additional years, you’ll save money on interest.

-Upfront costs: Future savings are great, but it costs money to refinance your loan.
+- Upfront costs: Future savings are great, but it costs money to refinance your loan.
 The cost to refinance includes an application fee, appraisal fee, title search, insurance and attorney fees, if necessary.
-On average, you should expect to pay around 2% – 3% of your loan amount.
+On average, you should expect to pay around 2 – 3% of your loan amount.
 Exact costs will depend on your lender and where you live.
-You could also consider a no-closing–cost refinance, which means you won’t have to pay closing costs on your refi.
-However, you still pay the costs by having them added to your loan balance or getting a higher interest rate.
+You could also consider a no-closing-cost refinance, which means you won’t have to pay closing costs upfront, but instead have them added to your loan balance or through a higher interest rate.

-Higher monthly payments: Refinancing to a 15-year mortgage shortens the amount of time you have to pay off your loan.
-That means your monthly payments will be higher.
+- Higher monthly payments: Refinancing to a 15-year mortgage shortens the amount of time you have to pay off your loan.
+That means your mortgage payments will be higher.

 After weighing the pros and cons of refinancing to a 15-year mortgages, you should also think about whether it’s the right time to refinance.
 Here are a few signs it may be a good time to refi to a 15-year: